cameronphchen/SRM/README.md

-# SRM
+# Shared Response Model (SRM)

-Shared Response Model
+Library for Shared Response Model, related methods and experiment pipelines Developed by Cameron PH Chen @ Princeton (https://cameronphchen.github.io)

-Library for Shared Response Model, related methods and experiment pipeline
+### If you just want to use SRM on your dataset, checkout https://github.com/cameronphchen/Use_SRM

-Developed by Cameron PH Chen @ Princeton (https://cameronphchen.github.io)
+### Paper:

 If you use this code or SRM in scientific publication, citing the following paper is appreciated: